ameerqi/gini-core/README.md

    ---

    #### qi.purchase()
    Shows a popup to the user to carry out a purchase operation.
-Check the purchase flow in purchase-flow.md for more details.

    **Signature:**
    ```typescript